tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 Their coach did have to stand-in for Oli at the AniMajor, sure, but I prefer my interpretation.

-**What would success look like?** Kaka avenges Newbee's TI7 silver medal and somewhere in the distance Sccc smiles.
+**What would success look like?** Kaka avenges Newbee's TI7 silver medal and somewhere Brother Sccc smiles.

 **What to spam in Twitch chat when iG is winning?** `?` That's all.
 Just `?`